 Most insurance companies will pay for varicose vein treatment.
 However, each insurance plan is different so your insurance company will determine if they deem it medically necessary.
 Our office staff will work with your insurance company to provide them the information they need to make a well-informed decision.
 With only a few exceptions, all insurance companies will require a documented period (2 weeks to 3 months depending on the insurer) of conservative treatment, prior to considering the authorization of the recommended venous treatment.
 The treatment of spider veins is considered to be cosmetic by the insurance companies, therefore is not covered.

 We offer 30-minute appointments with approximately 20 minutes of treatment time with sclerotherapy and/or Cutera® Excel V™.
 For spider veins on the legs, each session is $350, however if several sessions are needed, we offer packages to offset some of the cost.
-At the consultation, our experienced staff will tell you how many sessions are needed to address your spider veins.
+At the screening appointment, our experienced staff will tell you approximately how many sessions are needed to address your spider veins.
 Treating spider veins on other parts of the body will vary in cost.

 With varicose veins, the valves are causing the blood to reflux and not allowing the blood to flow properly through the body.
 Due to the reflux, blood is being pulled from good veins.
 Spider veins are broken veins on the surface whereas the varicose veins are deep within the leg.
 Spider veins can be a system of varicose veins.
 Treating spider veins without knowing if there is an underlying issue or varicose vein causing them, will not deliver the desired results.

 Typically varicose veins will have various symptoms with them such as pain, throbbing, cramping, tiredness, fatigue, itching burning, heaviness, restlessness, swelling or edema of the ankles and legs.
 Our office also offers a complimentary screening with an ultrasound to determine if the underlying veins have reflux.
 If reflux is present, you might have varicose veins.

 Varicose veins, depending on the severity and location, can be treated with endovenous thermal ablation treatment and/or ultrasound guided sclerotherapy.